 Breaking points are found in both categories of design.
-A breaking point essentially consists of a set of rules that decide the way a webpage’s elements are displayed based on the typical screen width of the device.
-These rules might appear arbitrary, but in reality they are determined by the most popular screen widths.
+A breaking point essentially consists of a set of rules that decide the way a web page’s elements are displayed based on the typical screen width of the device.
+These rules might appear arbitrary, but in reality, they are determined by the most popular screen widths.

-To understand the concept better, let’s take 4 relative breaking points: under 778 pixels, between 778 and 992 pixels, between 992 and 1200 pixels and over 1200 pixels.
+To understand the concept better, let’s take 4 relative breaking points: under 778 pixels, between 778 and 992 pixels, between 992 and 1200 pixels, and over 1200 pixels.

-However, when the display size is extremely small, even the 60% space of the main column would render the content unreadable.
+However, when the display size is tiny, even the 60% space of the main column would render the content unreadable.
 In this case, the developer should set media queries that utilize a predetermined breaking point to remove, hide or relocate the secondary columns and permit the primary one to occupy a central, spacious position in the browser’s window.